 An all-hands meeting is a great time to get your employees involved and excited about working for your organization.
 Give your employees the opportunity to share what’s important for them to know, and tailor the all-hands agenda by offering a poll or survey prior to the event.

-Leverage Zoom Chat to share the information before and after your event.
+Leverage Zoom Team Chat to share the information before and after your event.
 Create buzz even before the event starts and make sure important details aren’t missed!

-The Zoom Video Webinars Q&A feature allows attendees to submit questions for live or written responses during the event.
+The Zoom Webinars Q&A feature allows attendees to submit questions for live or written responses during the event.
 Here are a few tips for using the Q&A feature: